Srynetix/gdtx/README.md

 ## How ?

-To do what I want, I need a GDScript parser.
+To do what I want, I need a [GDScript] parser and a "Godot project file" parser.

 In the past, I tried to modify the [Godot] game engine a little so it could expose code lint capabilities through the command-line, but it was harder than I expected, and made me go back in time seeing C++ everywhere (I was a big fan before, in the C++11/14 era.).

-So like in a "Compilers 101" course, I need to divide the work in two steps:
+So like in a "Compilers 101" course, I need to divide the work in two steps for each target language:

 - The **lexer**: reads source code, emits "tokens"
 - The **parser**: reads "tokens", emits nodes in an AST (Abstract Source Tree)